WRITER AT WORK T-shirt from Mr Edit. Essential kit. Click on the

 re-edit it.
 But no pain, no gain, etc. Thanks for your advice and help."

 scope of your advice.
-Well worth the £20 fee.."
+Well worth the £20 fee I paid."

 "I can't believe how bad my agent query letters

-asking for the full MSS.
-Fingers crossed for me."
+got two agent asking for the full MSS.
+Fingers crossed."

-"Oh dear, I can see that I'm going to have to go
+"Oh dear, I can see that I need to go back to

 "I see you've had quite a few beers already.
 But